 A. SCA (Tier 2) Development.
-The Stream Conservation Area Permit (Tier 2) shall be required for any development types not listed as exempt per Section 22.63.020.B or eligible for Tier 1 as provided in Section 22.63.030; to all discretionary approvals; to any project eligible for Tier 1 that does not incorporate the design standards and/or Standard Management Practices; and to any development that would result in adverse impacts to the SCA.
+The Stream Conservation Area Permit (Tier 2) shall be required for any development types not listed as exempt per Section 22.63.020.B or eligible for Tier 1 as provided in Section 22.63.030; for any project eligible for Tier 1 that does not incorporate the design standards and/or Standard Management Practices necessary to avoid adverse impacts; and for any development that would, despite the application of Standard Management Practices, result in adverse impacts to hydraulic capacity, stream or riparian habitat, or water quality.